tanzhenyu/image_augmentation/README.md

 ## Tests

-Prior to installation, the tests can be run as follows:
+Post installation, the tests can be run as follows:

 ```bash
 pip3 install pytest pipenv